 Are potatoes good for your dog?

 Cooked or boiled potatoes are not poisonous for your dog, but recent research suggests that potatoes may not be appropriate for a dog’s diet.
-The dog food that has potatoes as the main ingredients given to your dog every day for years can lead to DCM.
+The dog food with potatoes as the main ingredients given to your dog every day for years can lead to DCM.
 DCM is an acronym for canine dilated cardiomyopathy.
 This is a disease of the heart muscle that leads to reduced heart pumping function and increased heart size.
 Still, most of the dogs with DCM have inherited this disease genetically.
 You can read more about this subject here.

 Don’t feed your dog french fries or french items like potato chips.
 No junk food for your dog.
 French fries are not that good for us either, but we are indulging this treat on our own risk.
-We are responsible for our dog’s health and we have to make healthy decisions.
+We are responsible for our dog’s health, and we have to make healthy decisions.
 He can’t choose healthy food for himself.
 If you’re eating a burger with some french fries, I bet your dog will want some.
 Your dog will eat the french fries covered with oil, spices, and mayonnaise, but that doesn’t mean it’s good for his health too.

 Can dogs eat french fries?